luneau/AVCamExpert/README.md

 * Preview on AppleWatch (just for testing)

-I use this as starting point for image processing and computer vision projects.
+I use this sample as starting point for image processing and computer vision projects.
 Feel free to use it.